RHAM231/GitHub-Issue-Backend/README.md

 ### Build additional security settings in settings.py

-1. Turn on all security settings as shown below:
+1. Turn on all security settings except for SSL and HSTS settings (we will turn these on after enabling the SSL certificate:
 1. Leave HSTS seconds at 60 for now to avoid breaking the site
 1. Build up a Content Security Policy using Django-CSP, test each value